GetStream/vg/README.md

 $ vg activate
 (example) $

-# When a workspace is active go builds cannot import packages from your
+# When a workspace is active, a go compilation will try to import packages
-# normal GOPATH (you can still use executables though).
-This is good for
-# isolation as you can not accidentally import something outside of the
+# installed from the workspace first.
+In some cases you might want to use the
+# version of a package that is installed in your global GOPATH though.
+For
+# instance when you are fixing a bug in a dependency and want to test the fix.
-# workspace.
-However, you can easily install a package from your global GOPATH
+# In these cases you can easily install a package from your global GOPATH
-# into the workspace.
+# into the workspace:
 (example) $ vg localInstall github.com/GetStream/utils
-# You can even install a package from a specific path
+# You can even install a package from a specific path:
 (example) $ vg localInstall github.com/GetStream/utils ~/weird/path/utils

 # You can also uninstall a package from your workspace again
 (example) $ vg uninstall github.com/spf13/cobra